ddbj/www/_metabobank/metadata-e.md

 : If the sample has been subjected to chemical modification prior to injection.

 [Parameter Value\[Chromatography instrument\]](#Chromatography_instrument)<a name="Chromatography_instrument"></a>
-: 'dd the full'name of the instrument you used for the chromatographic part of this assay, including the manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.
+: The full name of the instrument you used for the chromatographic part of this assay, including the manufacturer and model number as reported in manufacturer's brochures, user manuals, or on their website.

 [Parameter Value\[Autosampler model\]](#Autosampler_model)<a name="Autosampler_model"></a>
 : Manufacturer and model number.